mkdocs/mkdocs/docs/about/themes-translation.md

 `setup.py` commands as described below to make updating and contributing translations easy.

-Make sure they are installed in your environment:
+Make sure translation requirements are installed in your environment:

 ```bash
 pip install -r requirements/project.txt